◷ Reading Time: 3 minutes

 - Decision Table (DT)

-- DRD (other DRDs – SubDRD)
+- Decision Graph (other DRGs – SubDRD)

 Programmatically